thevasudevgupta/gsoc-wav2vec2/readme.md

 ## Running Conversion script

-Original PyTorch checkpoints (from Facebook) can be converted using the conversion script available in this repository.
+You can convert original PyTorch checkpoints (from Facebook) using the conversion script available in this repository.

 ```shell
 python3 convert_torch_to_tf.py \